Wrongful Dismissal Ontario FAQ

 Employees should never sign a termination package without consulting an employment lawyer.

-Our Ontario wrongful dismissal lawyers are regularly sought out by employees to provide consultation and advice, and write a demand letter or sue for wrongful dismissal, if need be.
-We are Ontario’s most trusted and respected wrongful dismissal law firm.
+Our Ontario wrongful dismissal lawyers are regularly sought out by employees to provide consultation and advice, and write a demand letter or sue for wrongful dismissal if need be.
 Call a wrongful dismissal employment lawyer today.

-*The word “severance” is used throughout this blog post as method to teach Ontario wrongful dismissal law to lay persons.
+*The word “severance” is used throughout this blog post as a method to teach Ontario wrongful dismissal law to laypersons.
 Dutton Employment Law knows that “severance” is a term of art.
 Dutton Employment Law does not warrant that “severance” means what it is as described in this blog post at all times.